-Yong-Rui Zou, PhD, is the Head of the Laboratory of Hematopoiesis and an Associate Investigator at the Feinstein Institute for Medical Research.
+Yong-Rui Zou, PhD, is the head of the Laboratory of Hematopoiesis and an associate professor at the Feinstein Institute for Medical Research.
 She obtained her PhD from Cologne University, Germany in 1994.
 During her PhD study in Dr. Klaus Rajewsky’s laboratory, she generated the world’s first mouse strain that produced human antibodies.
 Dr. Zou made significant contributions to the development of the gene targeting technology that is now used worldwide as an essential method to determine biological function of any proteins.

 In 1996, Dr. Zou joined Dr. Dan Littman’s laboratory at New York University as a postdoctoral fellow.
 Her studies showed for the first time that molecules involved in cell trafficking play a critical role in the formation of the brain.
 Dr. Zou has received a number of honors, including the Howard Hughes postdoctoral fellowship, the Irvington Institute postdoctoral fellowship, the Pew Scholar Award and the Irene Diamond Professorship in Immunology.
 Dr. Zou was an Assistant Professor of Microbiology at Columbia University from 2001 to 2009.
 She joined the Feinstein Institute in 2009.

 All lineages of leukocytes are generated from the common hematopoietic stem cells (HSC) in the bone marrow.
 Understanding how HSC differentiate into these lineages and how different leukocytes migrate to various locations to execute their specified functions is thus of paramount important.
 Dr. Zou’s laboratory has been using and developing genetic and biochemical approaches to identify the mechanisms underlying the formation of lymphoid organs.